tekbuddha/macos_builder/README.md

 ## Copyright and License

 No copyright.
 It's a shell script to setup a workstation for cryin' out loud!

-Apache License 2.0
+Fork it, clone it, whatever.
+Use as you find helpful.